-Three of the four commenters expressed strong support for the reallocation of available funds (from Partial Action Plans 3 and 12) to the Pier 42 project within this Action Plan.
+Three of the four commenters expressed strong support for the reallocation of available funds (from Partial Action Plan 3 and Partial Action Plan 12) to the Pier 42 project within this action plan.
 One of these commenters also expressed support for the funding of the West Thames Street Pedestrian Bridge.

-No response was needed.
+No response is needed.